 Associate Instructor

-Indiana University Various Semesters
+Indiana University: Various Semesters

 Developed online course activities and materials, guest lectured, led discussion sections of 10-20 students, set-up and led student rooftop observing sessions and solar labs.